-- 1. Description of the installation mission(s) - 2.
-Geographic information, such as location and size - 3.
+- 1. Installation mission. - 2.
+Geographic information, such as location and size. - 3.
 Maps showing any historic districts associated with the installation being nominated for the award.

 Background: Provide background information regarding updating and implementing the installation's ICRMP and CRM program.
-To be eligible for cultural resources awards, installations or civil works facilities must be covered by an approved ICRMP during the entire achievement period.
+The installation/Civil Works facility must show that it has a current and approved ICRMP during the achievement period.
 Provide the date and process details of the installation's last ICRMP revision.
 Describe your CRM program, including:

-- 1. The number of staff assigned to CRM on your installation - 2.
-The educational backgrounds of the installation's CRM staff - 3.
-A description of any extant CRM management tools such as Programmatic Agreements, Corporative Agreements, or use of Program Alternatives (as found in 36 CFR Part 800.14) - 4.
+- 1. The number of staff assigned to CRM on your installation. - 2.
+The educational backgrounds of the installation's CRM staff. - 3.
+A description of any extant CRM management tools such as Programmatic Agreements, Cooperative Agreements, or use of Program Alternatives (as found in 36 CFR Part 800.14). - 4.
 A description of the installation's tribal consultation program (if the installation has land affiliated with federally recognized tribes, Native Hawaiian Organizations, or Alaska Native villages).

 Summary of Accomplishments: Describe why the nominee deserves recognition for CRM.
 If applying based on an installation's overall program accomplishments, include (a) a detailed list describing the nominee's most outstanding program features from the achievement period; (b) the inclusion of program features in the nominee's ICRMP; (c) a description of the installation's progress over the achievement period in achieving the goals and benchmarks stipulated within your ICRMP; and (d) a summary highlighting how CRM has improved mission support (e.g., through expanded partnerships with internal stakeholders).
-Explain how the nominee's accomplishments are distinct from past successes or significantly support the mission.
+Explain how the nominee's accomplishments significantly support the mission and are distinct from past successes.